Three Unexpected Benefits for Leaders in Practising One Specific Emotion Daily

 “…there has been a lot of talk about this next song…maybe too much talk…”

 So said an infamous rock star as he went on to introduce one of their hits in a live album recorded at Red Rocks in the USA many years ago.
-The same can also be said for positive psychology (which some feel is humanistic psychology re-branded), one of the foremost fads in the field of psychology in the past decade.
+The same can also be said for positive psychology (which some feel is humanistic psychology re-branded), one of psychology’s foremost fads of the past decade.

-But for naysayers, this “fad” has been found by researchers to provide measurable nuggets of insight that genuinely help us as people, and as leaders.
+But for naysayers, this “fad” has been found by researchers to provide real, measurable nuggets of insight that genuinely help us as people and as leaders.
 These insights help us to understand ourselves better and provide tools to evolve our leadership impact.

-One such area is that of gratitude – the idea of being grateful and practising it on a daily basis.
-It sounds simple, but I am here to tell you as a reformed cynic, there are so many benefits to making this a daily habit.
+One such area is that of Gratitude – the idea of being grateful and practising it on a daily basis.
+Sounds simple, easy, maybe even fluffy.
+But I am here to tell you as a reformed cynic, there are so many benefits to making this a daily habit.

 Don’t just take my word for it, try it for yourself.
 Here are some studies that underline the unexpected benefits that come from its simple but consistent practice.